 "A. Authorized Shares.
 Effective as of 5:00 p.m., Eastern time, on the date this Certificate of Amendment of Restated Certificate of Incorporation is filed with the Secretary of State of the State of Delaware, each five (5) shares of the Company's Common Stock, par value \$0.001 per share, issued and outstanding shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one (1) share of Common Stock, par value \$0.001 per share, of the Company.
-No fractional shares shall be issued and, in lieu thereof, any holder of less than one (1) share of Common Stock shall be entitled to receive cash for such holder's fractional share based upon the closing sales price of the Company's Common Stock as reported on the Nasdaq Capital Market, as of the date this Certificate of Amendment is filed with the Secretary of State of Delaware.
-The aggregate number of shares that the Company shall have authority to issue is Thirty Two Million (32,000,000), (a) Thirty Million (30,000,000) shares of which shall be common stock, par value \$0.001 per share ("Common Stock"), and (b) Two Million (2,000,000) shares of which shall be preferred stock, par value \$0.001 per share ("Preferred Stock").
-Of such shares of Preferred Stock, Eighty Thousand (80,000) shall be designated as "Series A Junior Participating Preferred Stock," the rights, preferences and privileges of which are set forth in the Certificate of Designation of Series A Junior Participating Preferred Stock of Active Power filed with the Secretary of State of Delaware on December 18, 2001."
+No fractional shares shall be issued and, in lieu thereof, any holder of less than one (1) share of Common Stock shall be entitled to receive cash for such holder's fractional share based upon the closing sales price of the Company's Common Stock as reported on the Nasdaq Capital Market, as of the date this Certificate of Amendment is filed with the Secretary of State of the State of Delaware.
+The aggregate number of shares that the Company shall have authority to issue is Thirty Two Million (32,000,000), (a) Thirty Million (30,000,000) shares of which shall be common stock, par value \$0.001 per share of "Preferred Stock").
+Of such shares of Preferred Stock, Eighty Thousand (80,000) shall be designated as "Series A Junior Participating Preferred Stock," the rights, preferences and privileges of which are set forth in the Certificate of Delaware on December 18, 2001."